jordwest/prism/docs/JOURNAL.md

  - Infinite HP (but teammates may stay alive)
  - Can't carry items - upgrades abilities instead
     - Telekenesis?
 Can hurl items around the room
- - Generally a pretty weak character on its own but should still act as a good support for the team
+ - Generally a pretty weak character on its own but should still act as a good support for the team (or cause chaos)

 # Thursday 7 Aug 2025

+First thing I think I'll work on is consolidating event handlers between server/client as I think this is going to be get more challenging the longer I leave it.